Why Online Psychotherapy Is Becoming So Popular

 A therapist working out of an office practice can see perhaps a maximum of eight to ten patients per day.
 In contrast, an online counselor offering therapy by text - which has indeed been proven to be an effective therapeutic modality - can potentially be in communication with several patients simultaneously.

-Since email or text chat doesn't necessarily require real-time responses, an online therapist can take his time reviewing his notes and previous conversations before composing an answer.
-There's no wasted productivity due to canceled appointments or seeing patients who aren't currently ready to discuss their issues with complete frankness.
+The therapist working out of an office has to pay rent, utilities, insurance, and pay their employees that they need to help them with appointments and that sort of thing.
+Since email or text chat does not necessarily require real-time responses, an online therapist can take his time reviewing his notes and previous conversations before composing an answer.
+There is no wasted productivity due to canceled appointments or seeing patients who aren't currently ready to discuss their issues with complete frankness.
 Additionally, online therapists have no need to rent commercial space, while counselors who are semi-retired or otherwise prefer to work part time can continue to practice.
 All of these factors combine to lower the cost of online therapy.

 Not every person is able to attend weekly counseling sessions in an office environment, for reasons ranging from work to difficulty traveling.
-Online therapy, on the other hand, can take place in the form of scheduled video conferences at any time, possible to attend from anywhere the internet can be accessed from, if therapy by text doesn't seem to be adequate.
+Those people who live in rural areas or do not have adequate transportation may have no way to get to a therapist's office.
+Online therapy, on the other hand, can take place in the form of scheduled video conferences at any time, possible to attend from anywhere the internet can be accessed from, if therapy by text does not seem to be adequate.

 Online psychotherapy services take great care to vet those working through them, to ensure that all therapists are indeed qualified and licensed to the standards mandated by law.
 Research has indicated that online therapy can be just as effective as counseling in a traditional setting.
 Telepsychiatry now makes essential care much easier to access than ever before.